-experiments in emergent materials + AUTONOMOUS SCENARIOS
+experiments in emergent materials + speculative Material futures

-As engineered materials and new technologies become available, architecture must converge with other disciplines to look to renewable building materials and energy integration for urban design strategies.
+As engineered materials and advanced technologies become available, architecture will converge with other disciplines to incorporate renewable building materials, pollution collection systems and energy storage integration for urban design strategies.
 A water treatment plant becomes a farm becomes a memorial to how humans used to be; harvesting clean water and energy while propagating itself through time and space.

 Industrial toxins, CO2 emissions and storm drain run-off become the life-force of the system’s building components.
 Cultivating materials, the logics of nature and an urban environment are synchronized into growing architecture.

 Carbon nanotube (CNT) images are from 2006-2007 and was a collaborative effort with Ryan Wartena, PhD. and John Hart, PhD while at MIT's Department of Materials Science and Engineering.

 Nano spectroscopy images by A. John Hart and Ryan Wartena.